thatblindgeye/screenreader-outputs/nested html tags/tables.md

 The use (or lack of use) of the `<colgroup>` tag did not seem to affect what the NVDA screen reader announced.
 It seems that using the tag may be more helpful for visual styling, so it has been omitted from these examples.
 See [MDN's page on the `<colgroup>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/colgroup) to see and edit their example (try moving the `class="batman"` attribute from the `<colgroup>` tag and placing it on one of the `<th>` or `<td>` tags).

+W3.org has a great page regarding [table concepts](https://www.w3.org/WAI/tutorials/tables/), which goes into how to properly make an accessible table using various table formats.

 ## A Bad Table

     <table>